-Do you have a copy of your lease?If you do not have a copy of your lease you may be able to obtain one from your conveyancing solicitor or mortgage lender.
+If you do not have a copy of your lease you may be able to get one from your solicitor or mortgage lender.
 Usually the Land Registry will also keep a copy.
-Before purchasing a leasehold property, you should make sure you understand the key clauses of your lease.
+Before buying a leasehold property, you should make sure you understand the main clauses of your lease.

 - Parties to the lease

 Parties to the lease